ileana-pr/Hyperfy.how/src/content/docs/welcome/contribute.md

 'resources' sidebar will be in order based on the .md/.mdx file name.

 On 'guides' and 'brand' sections, need to add to astro.config.mjs.
+Order is based on astro.config.mjs.

 ---

+### Starlight on Astro

 Site is built using [Starlight on Astro](https://starlight.astro.build/)

 For tips on using asides, badges, embeds, etc -- check the docs or find in this repo and copy.

 When using any import/components, file must be .mdx

+[Expressive code](https://expressive-code.com/) is built into Starlight for code blocks/steps.